Colorado Governor Won’t Rule Out Recriminalizing Marijuana, Claims More Data On Crime Rate Is Needed

-Whether Colorado Governor John Hickenlooper wants it or not – all eyes are on him and the state of Colorado as marijuana legalization and legislature continue to push forward in the United States.
+Whether Colorado Governor John Hickenlooper wants it or not, all eyes are on him and the state of Colorado as marijuana legalization and legislature continue to push forward in the United States.
 According to CNN, Hickenlooper is faced with a few hard facts as the crime rate in the state of Colorado has continued to climb since 2014 when recreational marijuana became legal.
 Unsurprisingly, whether the crime rate increase and the legalization of recreational marijuana are directly connected is a heated debate across the country.

 “Trust me, if the data was coming back and we saw spikes in violent crime, we saw spikes in overall crime, there would be a lot of people looking for that bottle and figuring out how we get the genie back in.
 It doesn’t seem likely to me, but I’m not ruling it out.”

 As the data starts to pour in, the state’s crime rate appears to be up 5 percent from the year before recreational marijuana was legalized.
-Violent crimes increased 12.5 percent while the national increase average was only 5 percent.
+Violent crimes increased 12.5 percent, while the national increase average was only 5 percent.
 During an interview with CNN, Hickenlooper was very clear in the fact that he was not ready to put the blame completely on marijuana.
 Some might find this information shocking considering the Colorado Governor was not initially supportive of legalizing marijuana in his state.

 “This is one of the great social experiments of the last 100 years.
 We have to all keep an open mind.”

-The Crime Rate Data is Conflicting
+The Crime Rate Data Is Conflicting

 Even the Denver Police believes the Denver crime rate is inconclusive.
 Denver Police Commander James Henning notes the “biggest driver” of crime in the city of Denver is property related.